lengocquanggit255/SUDO-dataset/README.md

 ## Structure of the Repository
 The structure of the repository is presented as:
-- `data`: the folder contains the dataset in Excel format, along with the guidelines used during the data labeling process.
+- `data`: the folder contains the dataset in csv format, along with the guidelines used during the data labeling process.
 - `code`: the folder contain the source code of the project, include the notebooks for training and inference with each component of the model.

 ## Dependencies requirements: